-2021 Food & Cherry Blossom Tour of Kyushu, Japan
+2022 Food and Cherry Blossom Tour of Kyushu, Japan

 Kyushu is fast-becoming Japan’s favourite foodie destination for its fresh produce and traditional artisans.
-You will visit both local makers of fine soy sauce and green tea, as well as experience traditional haute-cuisine at a Michelin-starred restaurant and hearty fare dished up by night-time yatai street vendors.
+You will visit both local makers of fine soy sauce and green tea, as well as experience traditional haute-cuisine at a Michelin-starred restaurant and hearty dishes at yatai street vendors.

 Kyushu has long-standing connections with European and Asian traders, rich ceramic traditions, spectacular castles along with a stunning natural environment.
 This makes a visit at cherry-blossom time a fantastic way to learn about Japan especially through the prism of its food.